 - Accountable Care Organizations (ACOs): Beginning in 2017, CMS will allow waivers of the required 3-day hospital stay before Medicare will pay for skilled nursing facility (SNF) care for enrollees in certain Medicare ACOs.
 The waiver requires that patients go to nursing homes with at least 3-star ratings.
 An ACO is a network of providers that seeks to reduce the

 total cost of care and meet quality targets for an assigned population of patients.

-- Lenders and investors: The U.S. Department of Housing and Urban Development (HUD), an important nursing home lender, is now using star ratings as a component of its risk assessment.
+- Lenders and investors: The U.S. Department of Housing and Urban Development (HUD) an important nursing home lender.
+They now use star ratings as a component of its risk assessment.
 Several other lenders and institutional investors include 5-star ratings on their underwriting checklists.

 In summary, nursing homes may not even be able to obtain sufficient referrals or receive Medicare and Medicaid funding in the future if they do not have at least a 3-star rating.

 Nursing homes certified by Medicare and/or Medicaid have to meet over 180 regulatory standards intended to protect residents.
 State inspection reports inform the Health Inspections component of the 5-star rating.
 These provide information on nursing home deficiencies identified during annual surveys, including the number (“scope”) and severity of problems, revisits needed to document correction of deficiencies and actions taken by nursing homes to investigate complaints.